-- 1. A non-exempt well or well system may not be drilled and equipped for the production of a cumulative total of more than 10 gallons per minute (GPM) per contiguous acre owned or controlled by the well owner or operator, and each well having a production capacity of 1000 gpm, or more, shall have monitoring equipment reasonably required by the District and be capable for use as a monitoring well.
+- 1. A non-exempt well or well system may not be drilled and equipped for the production of a cumulative total of more than 10 gallons per minute (GPM) per contiguous acre owned or controlled by the well owner or operator.
 [Amended July 12.
-2005] - Excluding wells operated pursuant to an historic use permit, in no event may: (a) a non- exempt well or well system be operated such that the total annual production exceeds 2 acre feet of water per contiguous acre owned or controlled by the landowner, well owner, or well operator, as applicable; (b) acreage that is not contiguous to land for which a production permit is issued may not be aggregated with, or associated in any manner for the production of groundwater with, the land for which the production permit is issued; and (c) land that is not contiguous to land for which a permit has been issued shall not be considered in conjunction with the permit.
+2005] - 2 Excluding wells operated pursuant to an historic use permit, in no event may: (a) a non- exempt well or well system be operated such that the total annual production exceeds 2 acre feet of water per contiguous acre owned or controlled by the landowner, well owner, or well operator, as applicable; (b) acreage that is not contiguous to land for which a production permit is issued may not be aggregated with, or associated in any manner for the production of groundwater with, the land for which the production permit is issued; and (c) land that is not contiguous to land for which a permit has been issued shall not be considered in conjunction with the permit.
 If the production of water for a Management Zone reaches the level at which reductions in the permitted amounts are made under Section 16, the maximum amount of groundwater that is authorized by a permit within that Management Zone shall be reduced by the percentage amount that the permitted production is reduced for that Management Zone under Section 16, unless the Board finds the reduced production will likely be for a limited period.
-[Amended April 8, 2008] [Amended July 12, 2016] - A non-exempt well or well system for which an historic use permit has been issued shall be operated such that the total annual production will not exceed the amount authorized under the historic use permit and any additional permits issued in compliance with these rules.
-[Amended July 12, 2005] [Amended June 12, 2012] - A well or well system may not be operated such that the total annual production exceeds the maximum production for which the well or well system is permitted.
+[Amended April 8, 2008] [Amended July 12, 2016] - 3.
+A non-exempt well or well system for which an historic use permit has been issued shall be operated such that the total annual production will not exceed the amount authorized under the historic use permit and any additional permits issued in compliance with these rules.
+[Amended July 12, 2005] [Amended June 12, 2012] - 4.
+A well or well system may not be operated such that the total annual production exceeds the maximum production for which the well or well system is permitted.
 [Added July 12, 2005] - 5.
 A well or well system may not be operated such that the total annual production exceeds the permitted amount, less any reduction required under Section 16.
 [Added July 12, 2005] - 6.
 As used in this Rule 5.1, land and water rights are "contiguous" when: - a.
-The land and the water rights: (i) are located within the District; (ii) are owned or controlled by the well owner or operator; (iii) are on one or more tracts that are adjacent each to the other and are located within a continuous common boundary, except as provided in (c) below, with the land on which the well is located; (iv) are associated with the same aquifer as that for which production is to be permitted for the well; and (v) the water quality of the

-- aquifer underlying the well site and that part of the aquifer underlying the contiguous land is substantially the same; or [Amended February 20, 2014] - b.
+The land and the water rights: (i) are located within the District; (ii) are owned or controlled by the well owner or operator; (iii) are on one or more tracts that are adjacent each to the other and are located within a continuous common boundary, except as provided in (c) below, with the land on which the well is located; (iv) are associated with the same aquifer as that for which production is to be permitted for the well; and (v) the water quality of the aquifer underlying the well site and that part of the aquifer underlying the contiguous land is substantially the same; or [Amended February 20, 2014] - b.
 A waiver or variance is obtained under Rule 5.3; or - c.
 The land and water rights that are owned or controlled by the well owner or operator are separated only by a road, highway, railroad or other right-of-way, or river from the other land and water rights within the District that are owned or controlled by the well owner or operator.